HERE IS OUR

 Glenn graduated from the Oklahoma A&M (now Oklahoma State University) college of Veterinary Medicine in 1955.
 He moved to Cushing, Iowa, to start a veterinary practice and quickly found the prettiest girl in town.
 Glenn and Shari were married in 1957.
 They developed a large animal veterinary clinic, which they sold in 1963.

 They moved to Muskogee, Oklahoma, in 1964 before settling permanently in Oklahoma City in 1965.
 In 1965 they opened Allied Western Insurance Agency, which insured horses and cattle all over the country.
 In 1977 they moved to the farm which they named Celestial Acres and developed the farm into a top regional racehorse breeding and race training operation.
-Parents to four children, 14 grandchildren and 11 great-grandchildren, Glenn and Shari were married for 54 wonderful years until Shari passed away due to breast cancer in 2011.
+In April 2022, Glenn celebrated his 90th birthday on the farm with friends and family.
+Parents to four children, 15 grandchildren and 11 great-grandchildren, Glenn and Shari were married for 54 wonderful years until Shari passed away due to breast cancer in 2011.

 building a family farm